-- Cost Plus Contracts tend to deliver higher quality results as the contractor has an incentive to select the best materials and labour.
-These contracts reduce the contractor’s risk and it is mostly placed on the owner.
+Cost Plus Contracts tend to deliver higher quality results as the contractor has an incentive to select the best materials and labour.
+These contracts reduce the contractor’s risk and mostly place it on the owner.
 This is a good option when there is a lot of trust between the owner and contractor.
-However, greater supervision may be required due to the contractors’ apathy to control costs.
+However, this may require greater supervision due to the contractors’ apathy to control costs.

-- Unit Price Contracts provide mutual benefits for the owner and the contractor.
+Unit Price Contracts provide mutual benefits for the owner and the contractor.
 If the owner has selected an experienced consultant they can be confident in quantity take-offs and accurate schedule estimates.
-Also, since rates for work are pre-determined, construction can commence before the full design is complete.
-This is ideal for projects where the scope of work can not be clearly defined until construction activities are underway.
+Also, since unit price contracts pre-determine rates, construction can commence before the full design is complete.
+This is ideal for projects where we cannot clearly define the scope of work until construction activities are underway.
 When it comes to monthly progress billing, unit price contracts are the most accurate and transparent when quantifying the work performed.